-Rodenticides are also used to kill rats and to kill mice.
+Rodenticides (mice baits) are also used to kill mice and rats.

 Mouse Trap Advantages